JoshuasProgramming/The-Modern-House/README.md

 * Updating my knowledge on responsive design.
 * Making each section of the page have the height and width of the ui/ux mockup.

+# What I'll do next time

+* Try to adjust my responsive design skills

 ## UX/UI Design
 ![Final Product](https://github.com/JoshuasProgramming/The-Modern-House/blob/main/images/uiux.JPG)
 ### UI Website Link